top of page

 • Review of Cabin Max Anode Suitcases The Perfect Fit for Ryanair Priority and Low-Cost Airline Travel

-Wizz Air vs Ryanair vs easyJet: Which Airline Has the Strictest Cabin Bag Rules in 2025?
-Over the years I’ve tested more cabin bags than I care to count, from spontaneous Ryanair weekends to gates Verdict: Easiest to fly with: easyJet⚠️ Strictest enforcement: Wizz Air Most predictable: Ryanair Why They’re Brilliant for Wizz Air, Ryanair & easyJet Shrink your clothes by up to 70%.
+Wizz Air vs Ryanair vs easyJet: Which Airline Has the Strictest Cabin Bag Rules in 2026?
+Over the years I’ve tested more cabin bags than I care to count, from spontaneous Ryanair weekends to Why They’re Brilliant for Wizz Air, Ryanair & easyJet Shrink your clothes by up to 70%.
 Ryanair Ryanair’s rules haven’t changed much for 2025, but enforcement remains firm.
+Airline Verdict Notes Wizz Air 😬 Strictest Tightest size limits & frequent checks Ryanair 😐 Strict

 • Things to Do in Dublin: The Ultimate Guide to 24 Hours in the City